Home Depot profit beats as hurricanes spur demand

 Home Depot Inc , the largest U.S. home improvement chain, reported a 10 percent jump in third-quarter profit on Tuesday, lifted by demand from customers looking to repair their homes damaged by hurricanes Harvey and Irma.

-REUTERS: Home Depot Inc , the largest U.S. home improvement chain, beat analysts' third-quarter sales and profit estimates on Tuesday, as hurricanes Harvey and Irma boosted demand for storm-related emergency products and rebuilding materials.
+REUTERS: Home Depot Inc , the largest U.S. home improvement chain, beat analysts' quarterly profit and sales estimates, as hurricanes Harvey and Irma boosted demand for emergency products and rebuilding materials.

-The Dow component's shares, already up 23 percent this year, were 2.2 percent higher in premarket trading.
+The Dow component's shares, already up 23 percent this year, were about 1 percent higher in premarket trading on Tuesday.

-Sales at stores open for more than a year rose 7.9 percent, above the average analyst estimate of 5.9 percent, according to Thomson Reuters I/B/E/S.

-Comparable sales at U.S. stores increased 7.7 percent, above the average analyst estimate of 6 percent.

 Home improvement retailers benefit from the sale of emergency storm-related merchandise such as generators, batteries and flashlights during hurricanes as well as from demand for rebuilding materials in the aftermath.